 Your students come to you already equipped with the ability to succeed.
 After all, they’ve succeeded before, countless times and in countless contexts.
 If you point out how seamlessly and skillfully they move between different discourse communities every day, you can emphasize that the subject you teach is just one more of these communities for them to join.
 Sure, they might have to learn some new skills, rules, and concepts, but this isn’t anything they haven’t done before!

-Watch the full webinar to learn more about how you can leverage discourse communities in your classroom to create meaningful, authentic, and asset-based learning experiences for your students.
+Watch the full webinar to learn more about how you can develop an asset-based approach in your classroom.
+You'll feel empowered to leverage discourse communities in your classroom to create meaningful, authentic, and asset-based learning experiences for your students!

 Carnegie Learning is shaping the future of education.
 Born from more than 30 years of learning science research at Carnegie Mellon University, the company has become a recognized leader in the ed tech space, using artificial intelligence, formative assessment, and adaptive learning to deliver groundbreaking solutions to education’s toughest challenges.
 With the highest quality offerings for K-12 math, ELA, literacy, world languages, professional learning and more, Carnegie Learning is changing the way we think about education, and creating powerful results for teachers and students alike.Explore more related to this author